AintSmurf/ToDoList/README.md

  example :  "mongodb://localhost:27017/todolistDB"

-# must have in you machine
+# must have in your machine/PC

 1. npm.